 Bishop Loughlin Dean Luis Montes sat with Gonzalez in the emergency room.
 When Gonzalez complained of a terrible headache, Montes happened to stop a nurse in passing, prompting hospital staff to perform a CT scan.
 It was at that moment that doctors sent him straight to emergency surgery in what proved to be a race against time.

 The CT scan showed bleeding in the brain caused by a ruptured cerebral aneurysm, a condition associated with a high likelihood of disability and even death.
-Thanks to the rapid response by Dr. Ning Lin and the team at New York-Presbyterian Queens, Gonzalez received the timely care needed to save his life.
+Thanks to the rapid response by Dr. Ning Lin of Weill Cornell Medical Center, Gonzalez received the timely care needed to save his life.

-After surgery, Gonzalez woke up two weeks later at Columbia Presbyterian Medical Center in Manhattan.
+After surgery, Gonzalez woke up two weeks later at New York-Presbyterian/Weill Cornell Medical Center on the Upper East Side.
 In total, he spent two and a half months in the hospital, since he had to relearn basic human functions, including how to walk.
 Doctors said his baseline health before the incident helped lead to his successful ongoing recovery.

 In what became a reversal of roles, Gonzalez — normally the coach — was now the student learning from his medical team.
 He listened to his inner voice as a coach, which gave him the determination to fight through the toughest moments of his recovery.